penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata.md

 ## subjects

-School subjects which are teach at sessions.
+School subjects taught in the class units.

 `subjects`